Recommendations

 Senior Film Conservator

 The artistic legacy of Waldemar Bonsels was forever changed by Die Biene Maja und ihre Abenteuer, the thematic layers of this 1926 classic invite a wider exploration of the genre.
-This list serves as a bridge to other Documentary experiences that are just as potent.
+This list serves as a bridge to other Fantasy experiences that are just as potent.

 A dramatized documentary displaying living bees and other forest animals interacting with each other.
 Based on a fairy tale by the same name (1912), written by Waldemar Bonsels (1881-1952).
 He himself assisted in the filming.